link-er/cuda_vision/README.md

 ## Assignment6

-Learning MNIST data with LeNet - achieved accuracy is about 9700 from 10000 (learning rate 0.1, 921 iterations with 64 batch size)
+Learning MNIST data with LeNet - achieved accuracy is about 9700 from 10000 (learning rate 0.1, 921 iterations with 64 batch size).
+When learning was held for 5000 iterations the result was about 9909 out of 10000.